Sales Enablement

 The solution

-Proper qualification criteria have to be set up front.
+Proper qualification criteria have to be set upfront.
 This is true for both sales and marketing teams.
 Both teams need to unilaterally agree on their criteria for this to work.

 These criteria are called ideal buyer personas.
 They define what a perfect lead for your business looks like.